candycane124/NoLeetNoTreat/README.md

 # See it in action:

-Create a Google Chrome Extension by uploading this code.
+- [ ] Create a Google Chrome Extension by uploading this code.

-Click on the Google Chrome Extension to hook-up your LeetCode account.
+- [ ] Click on the Google Chrome Extension to hook-up your LeetCode account.

-Go to some product (you've been meaning to buy) on Amazon and wait a few seconds for the page to fully load.
+- [ ] Go to some product (you've been meaning to buy) on Amazon and wait a few seconds for the page to fully load.

-Attempt to click "Add item to cart" only for your impulsive plan to be foiled!
+- [ ] Attempt to click "Add item to cart" only for your impulsive plan to be foiled!

-You must now solve a LeetCode question before you can buy your item!
+- [ ] Solve a LeetCode question before you can buy your item!

 Otherwise, No Leet No Treat!